jorgearcuch/lab-04/README.md

 -As a registered user, I want to see a brief profile summary when selecting a user so that I can confirm I am messaging the right person.

-As a registered user, I want to see a brief description or bio of each user so that I can learn more about who I am chatting with.
+-As a registered user, I want to see a brief description or bio of each user so that I can learn more about who I am chatting with.

 Initiating Conversations: